amdla/OchronaDanychProj/README.md

 ### Prerequisites

-If you're lazy, just run `pip install -r requirements.txt` and get everything installed.
+Just run `pip install -r requirements.txt` and get everything installed.
+You also need Docker installed on your machine.

-However, if you want to install just the necessary packages, here's a list of them:

-- Docker
-- Python 3
-- django
-- django-environ

 ### Setup